tessav/ge-prefix/README.md

 1. Gain an overview of service incidents and track their statuses
 2. Quickly troubleshoot with top resolution codes predicted by the model
-3. Develop an intuition for troubleshooting by aggregating and visualizing data related to resolution codes
+3. Develop an intuition for troubleshooting by aggregating and visualizing data related to resolution codes This is built for a General Electric hackathon.
 ## Tech Stack
 <i>Current Architecture</i>
 ![Imgur](https://i.imgur.com/Xwhw10K.png)